Cirzen/start-wsb/README.md

 # How to use
 * Clone the repo or otherwise download to your system.
 * Edit the `.wsb` file and edit the `<HostFolder>c:\temp\WindowsSandbox</HostFolder>` line to match the saved location.
-* Edit the `.ps1` file to amend the list of applications that will be installed into the sandbox.
+* [Optional] Edit the `.ps1` file to amend the list of applications that will be installed into the sandbox.

 Anything on its own in the $Packages array will be installed in its own runspace: `@("notepadplusplus")`
 Any array with multiple elements will be installed sequentially in their own runspace: `@("vscode",	"vscode-powershell")`